getbouncer/apidocs/android/card_scan_android_integration.md

 Before you can use CardScan, you must have an API key set up through the [Bouncer API console](https://api.getbouncer.com/console).

-### 1. Library warmup
+### 1. Name Extraction (beta)

-CardScan will download ML models for use in verifying the authenticity of payment cards.
-To ensure these models are downloaded by the time CardVerify runs, please make sure to call the `warmUp` method on CardVerify as early in the app flow as possible.
+If you want to enable name extraction for payment cards, you must first call the `initializeNameExtraction` method.
+This method will download ML models used to read the cardholder name and load them into memory.
+To ensure these models are downloaded by the time CardVerify runs, please make sure to call the `initializeNameExtraction` method on CardScan as early in the app flow as possible.
 In most cases, this can be done in the `onApplicationCreate` method of your app.
-Note that `warmUp` processes on a background thread and will not affect your app's startup time.
+Note that `initializeNameExtraction` processes on a background thread and will not affect your app's startup time.

 #### Adding an application lifecycle listener